digitranslab/jumpstart/docs/versioned_docs/version-2.15.0/setup/digitalocean.md

 title: DigitalOcean
 ---

-# Deploying ToolJet on DigitalOcean
+# Deploying JumpStart on DigitalOcean

-Now you can quickly deploy ToolJet using the Deploy to DigitalOcean button.
+Now you can quickly deploy JumpStart using the Deploy to DigitalOcean button.

-If you have any questions feel free to join our [Slack Community](https://tooljet.com/slack) or send us an email at hello@tooljet.com.
+If you have any questions feel free to join our [Slack Community](https://jumpstart.com/slack) or send us an email at hello@jumpstart.com.

 ### Redis setup

 :::info
-ToolJet requires configuring Redis which is used for enabling multiplayer editing and for background jobs.
+JumpStart requires configuring Redis which is used for enabling multiplayer editing and for background jobs.
 :::

 Follow the steps below to configure Redis database: